getdrive/WPSPIN/README.md

 ## Google Translate

-October 27, 2014, was published the script, allowing the testing of WIFI routers enabled WPS.
+April 18, 2014, was published the script, allowing the testing of WIFI routers enabled WPS.
 The script includes built-in generator and database default WPS-Pin for some models of wireless routers.
 The script worked perfectly and showed good results before the release of Kali Linux Release 2.
 With the new release of Kali, the script stopped working because It changes the output format of the updated airmon-ng ...